-We are not feeding the skin by applying topical skin care products, in my view, we are supporting the health of our skin.
-By assisting the skin during its own natural restorative process (Homeostasis) with ingredients which have the properties to accelerate this process, however, they do not change the structure of the skin they 'empower' the skin during its innate homeostasis functions.
+We are not feeding the skin by applying topical skincare products, in my view, we are supporting the health of our skin.
+By assisting the skin during its own natural restorative process (Homeostasis) with ingredients that have the properties to accelerate this process, however, they do not change the structure of the skin they 'empower' the skin during its innate homeostasis functions.

 Our bodies are in a constant state of 'Homeostasis' this is a self-regulating process by which biological systems tend to maintain stability while adjusting to conditions that are optimal for survival.
 If homeostasis is successful, life continues; if unsuccessful, this leads to disease and finally death.